 Unconscious Bias Training

 We work to provide learning opportunities for our leaders and associates to build a more diverse and inclusive workforce and engage associates on how that creates a competitive advantage.
 In 2019, we piloted unconscious bias training to help associates understand and manage their blind spots, and to build stronger connections with colleagues, customers, partners, and our communities.
-This required training will roll out to all associates company-wide beginning in June 2020, with plans to have all training completed by the end of 2020.
+This required training has rolled out to all associates company-wide beginning in June 2020, with plans to have all training completed by the end of 2020.

 Inclusive Benefit Offerings

 As the makeup and needs of the modern family evolve, our products, services, and programs must also transform.
 We regularly evaluate how our benefit offerings can be more inclusive of the needs of our associates.
 Based on ongoing assessment and associate feedback, we expanded our benefit offerings in 2019.
 This expansion included extending parental leave time for child-bearing parents and non-child-bearing parents, which covers surrogacy and associates who are the spouse or domestic partner of child-bearing parents.
 We also started offering benefit coverage to domestic partners and launched additional childcare benefits.